Culture-to-Culture Image Translation and User Evaluation: Discussion

-Third, in the second and third questionnaire's section younger respondents $<30$ tend to prefer $E$ and $O \to E$ objects: this traditionalist attitude looks coherent with the lesser experience with other cultures and the limited interest younger people may have in furniture items.
+In the stratified analysis in the second and third questionnaire sections, younger respondents $<30$ tend to prefer $E$ and $O \to E$ objects.
+This result can have multiple explanations.
+Among others, this more conservative attitude might be explained by the lesser experience with other cultures and the limited interest younger people may have in furniture items.
 Many of them have never faced the problem of furnishing a house, possibly because they still live with their parents -- in Italy, the average age when people leave their parents' house is around 30.
+This conjecture is also coherent with recent studies about openness, see \citep{Shwaba17} and the references therein, arguing that exploration experiences that tend to put people into novel situations are associated with increased openness (studying abroad in college and attending cultural activities are two prominent examples).